-The Russian licensor charges 18% VAT on royalties payable by the Russian licensee and must remit the tax to the state budget.
+A Russian licensor must charge 20% VAT on royalties payable by a Russian licensee, and must remit the tax to the state budget.

-The foreign licensor must charge 18% VAT on royalties payable by the Russian licensee.
+A foreign licensor must charge 20% VAT on royalties payable by a Russian licensee.
 If the foreign licensor does not have a permanent establishment or a representative office in Russia, the Russian licensee must act as a tax agent for the foreign licensor.
-He must withhold the VAT amount from royalties and remit it to the state budget.
-Licence agreements usually contain "gross-up" provisions, under which the amount of royalties paid to the foreign licensor is grossed up by 18%.
+They must withhold the VAT amount from royalties and remit it to the state budget.
+Licence agreements usually contain "gross-up" provisions, under which the amount of royalties paid to the foreign licensor is grossed up by 20%.